 The Academic Advising Center is available to assist students in planning coursework to complete their academic goals.
 Every new degree or certificate-seeking student should meet with an Academic Advisor.
-Frequent advisor contact will help to ensure that students have current academic information and are making progress toward his/ her educational goals.
-Academic Advisors offer the following services:
+All students at Morton College are assigned one academic advisor.